ENIGMA-git/ENIGMA-FreeSurfer-protocol/cortical/README.md

       sh ./make_ENIGMA_QC_cortical_external_webpage_v2021.sh /enigma/Parent_Folder/Freesurfer/QC_cortical_external/

-This script will create a webpage called `QC_external.html` in the same folder as your QC outputs.
-You can open the `QC_external.html` file in any browser, just make sure all of the .png files are in the same folder if you decide to move the `QC_external.html` file to a different location (like a local computer).
+This script will create a webpage called "QC_external.html" in the same folder as your QC outputs.
+You can open the html file in any browser, just make sure all of the .png files are in the same folder if you decide to move the "QC_external.html" file to a different location (like a local computer).
 Zoom in and out of the window to adjust the size of the images, or click on a subject’s file to see a larger version.
 To open the webpage in a browser in a Linux environment you can probably just type the following from the _/QC_cortical_external/_ folder:

       firefox QC_external.html